BC PNP for Caregivers & ECEs

 How to Get ECE Certified in BC

 You cannot work as an ECE in BC without a license from the ECE Registry.
 This is a mandatory step before you can apply for BC PNP under NOC 42202.
+If your credentials are from outside Canada, you may need an Education Credential Assessment (ECA) as part of the process.

 Step 1: Check Equivalency